This is a guest post by Chris.

 - Now add another CNAME record.
 This is for domain ownership verification.

 - In the Host Name field, paste the first code you get in step 2.3, ex: "J6VKJNRFUXD3".

 - In the Destination field, paste the second code, ex: “gv-JWLTPCFOOA27RPMP3PPRPPW4KZUGVEMMZK365WBH4UHOPYEFUBMA.domainverify.googlehosted.com.”.

-- Now we should add “A-records”.
-If you already have “A-records”, modify them.
+- Now we should add A (Address) records.
+If you already have A records, modify them.
 If not, click “Add” button.

 - Enter each IP into an “Address” field.
 In the corresponding “Host Name” field, enter your domain’s naked URL (without “www”, e.g example.com).